SimmonsRitchie/business-days-js/readme.md

 ### Usage

+isBusinessDay returns true if a provided date is on a business day in Pennsylvania, defined as being not a weekend and not a public holiday.

-Check whether a date is a business day using either a dayjs instance or a string formatted as 'YYYY-MM-DD'.
+Provided date can be a dayjs instance or a string formatted as 'YYYY-MM-DD'.

 ```
 const {isBusinessDay} = require("../index")